claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Consultant
       - Speaker
       - Thinker
-  - bio: "Jim Citrin is one of the world’s most prolific executive search consultants and experts on leadership, governance, and career success.
-In his 23 years at Spencer Stuart, where he leads the firm’s CEO Practice, he has completed more than 650 searches for CEOs, Board Directors and other top executives for some of the world’s leading corporations and not-for-profit institutions. \r\n\n\rA LinkedIn Influencer with more than 750,000 followers, Jim is a best-selling author of 7 books, including You’re in Charge, Now What? and The Career Playbook."
-    coachName: Jim Citrin
-    jobTitle: 'Leader, CEO Practice at Spencer Stuart and Author'
-    links:
-      linkedin: james-citrin-57a06758
-    photo: /uploads/jim-citrin.jpg
-    tags:
-      - Author
-      - Corporate Executive
-      - Speaker
-  - bio: "Alisa is an executive coach who works with senior executives and high potential leaders to help them create positive permanent shifts in their leadership impact and the results they achieve.
-In addition to executives in large established companies, she works with Founder/CEOs and executive teams of start-ups to help them improve their leadership, scale the company, and support them in learning key leadership and communication skills.
-She also leads workshops and speaks on a variety of topics.
-Her areas of expertise include: Executive Presence; Power, Influence & Charisma; Decision-making; and Corporate Politics.\r\n\nPrior to starting her coaching practice, Alisa was CFO of Clarivergent Technology Partners and head of strategic partnerships at Corporate Alumni.
-She was a strategy consultant at PricewaterhouseCoopers and The Monitor Group.
-A CPA, Alisa earned her MBA from Cornell University where she was awarded the Fried Fellowship for Leadership and Academic Excellence.
-Alisa is known for her high energy and enthusiasm along with her practical, results-oriented approach.
-She was selected as one of the Top 10 Coaches in Boston by Women’s Business, which called her “absolutely brilliant” and “a super hero.”\r\n\nAlisa is a member of the Cornell Entrepreneurship Advisory Board.
-She is on the faculty of the “Runway” program at Cornell Tech – an accelerator which focuses on helping post-docs commercialize their research and build companies.
-She is an angel investor in and advisor to a number of start-ups both in the US and developing countries.\r\n\n\rAlisa is a regular invited lecturer at Harvard University and Cornell University as well as in the Naval War College’s accelerated leadership program.
-She is a coach for the Linkage Global Institute for Leadership Development and for political leaders from areas of conflict at the Center for Inclusive Security at Harvard University.
-Alisa a columnist and “Expert” for Worth Magazine and was featured in the book “Reinventing You,” by Dorie Clark.
-Alisa has been quoted in publications such as the New York Times, the Wall St. Journal, and various other regional and national business publications.\r\n\n\rAlisa has a passionate interest in health, wellness and fitness and has a particular love for running and cycling, especially when combined with scenic travel.
-She is a fearless cook of ethnic food.
-She loves all sorts of culture, especially music and theater, and will occasionally burst into song without warning.\r\n\n\rLocated in New York City, Alisa’s current and former clients include: Venmo, Foursquare, Timehop, Bloomberg LLP, Dell, Hitachi Data Systems, Tory Burch, Pfizer, Johnson & Johnson, Novartis, Taro Pharmaceuticals, Association of British Pharmaceuticals Industry (ABPI) , Fidelity, Standard Chartered Bank, Citibank, UBS, SilverLake, KPMG, PricewaterhouseCoopers, Sony Music, Harvard University, and The New York Times Company."
-    coachName: Alisa Cohn
-    jobTitle: NYC Executive Coach for CEOs & Founders
-    links:
-      linkedin: alisacohn/
-    photo: /uploads/alisa-cohn.jpg
-    tags:
-      - Executive Coach
-      - Entrepreneur
-      - Speaker
   - bio: "Dorie Clark is a marketing strategy consultant, professional speaker, and frequent contributor to the Harvard Business Review and Entrepreneur magazine.
 She is the author of Entrepreneurial You from Harvard Business Review Press.
 Her previous books include Reinventing You and Stand Out, which was named the #1 Leadership Book of 2015 by Inc. magazine, one of the Top 10 Business Books of the Year by Forbes, and was a Washington Post bestseller.\r\n\n\rThe New York Times has described her as an “expert at self-reinvention and helping others make changes in their lives,” and she has been recognized as a “branding expert” by the Associated Press, Inc., and Fortune magazine.\r\n\n\rShe consults and speaks for a diverse range of clients, including Google, the World Bank, the Bill and Melinda Gates Foundation, the Ford Foundation, Yale University, the Mount Sinai Medical Center, and the U.S. National Park Service.\r\n\n\rClark, a former presidential campaign spokeswoman, is an adjunct professor of business administration at Duke University’s Fuqua School of Business.
 She has taught marketing and communications at Tufts University, Suffolk University, Emerson College, HEC-Paris, IE Business School in Madrid, Babson College, the University of North Carolina’s Kenan-Flagler School of Business, Smith College Executive Education, and Nazarbayev University in Kazakhstan.
 She was named one of Inc. magazine’s “100 Great Leadership Speakers for Your Next Conference,” and recognized in Forbes as one of “25 Professional Networking Experts to Watch in 2015.” \r\n\n\rShe has guest lectured at universities including Harvard Business School, the Harvard Kennedy School, Stanford University’s Graduate School of Business, the University of Pennsylvania’s Wharton School, the MIT Sloan School of Management, the University of California-Berkeley’s Haas School of Business, Georgetown, NYU, and the University of Michigan.
 Her work has been published in The Harvard Business Review Guide to Getting the Right Job, The Harvard Business Review Guide to Networking, The Harvard Business Review Guide to Office Politics, and The Harvard Business Review Guide to Dealing with Conflict.
 She is quoted frequently in the worldwide media, including NPR, the BBC, and MSNBC.\r\n\n\rA former New England Press Association award-winning journalist, Clark is the director of the environmental documentary film The Work of 1000.
 At age 14, Clark entered Mary Baldwin College’s Program for the Exceptionally Gifted.
 At 18, she graduated Phi Beta Kappa from Smith College, and two years later received a Master of Theological Studies from Harvard Divinity School.
 She is also a producer of a multiple Grammy-winning jazz album.
 You can learn more at dorieclark.com and download her free 42-page Stand Out Self-Assessment Workbook."
     coachName: Dorie Clark
     jobTitle: >-